Leakage and Interpretability in Concept-Based Models: Existing measures of interpretability and their shortcomings

 where $|| \cdot ||_F$ indicates the Frobenius norm, and the normalisation ensures $ 0 \leq \text{OIS} \leq 1$.
-The OIS is thus intended to provide an estimate of interconcept leakage, while being unable to account for concepts-task leakage, which is the prevalent effect as we illustrate in Section \ref{sec_robustness}.
+The OIS is thus intended to provide an estimate of interconcept leakage -- although, it is unable to account for concepts-task leakage, which is the prevalent effect as we illustrate in Section \ref{sec_robustness}.
 Although demonstrated to be superior to other concept-quality metrics in \cite{Espinosa_Zarlenga_2023}, the OIS is subject to additional limitations that hinder its applicability.
-In particular, in Section \ref{sec_robustness} we prove that \begin{enumerate} \item its value is typically non-vanishing and relatively high for hard CBMs, indicating biases and a lack of sensitivity; \item due to the intrinsic stochasticity in its definition which involves training NNs, it is extremely variable when repeatedly evaluated for a given model at test time.
+In particular, in Section \ref{sec_robustness} we demonstrate that: \begin{enumerate} \item its value is typically non-vanishing and relatively high for hard CBMs, indicating bias and a lack of sensitivity; \item due to the intrinsic stochasticity in its definition which involves training neural networks, it is extremely variable when repeatedly evaluated for a given model at test time.
 The resulting broad confidence intervals typically prevent drawing any statistically significant conclusion when comparing models with different amounts of leakage, ultimately limiting the utility of this score for model design. \end{enumerate}

 The Niche Impurity Score (NIS) was defined to capture leakage manifesting as additional information about concept $j$ stored into a joint subset of the learnt representations $\{i_1, \dots, i_p\}$ not containing concept $j$ \citep[see][for details]{Espinosa_Zarlenga_2023}.
-Such a score is meant to go beyond pair-wise interconcept leakage and estimate the (generally subdominant) higher-order effects.
-As illustrated in Appendix \ref{App_NIS}, the NIS is generally non-vanishing and very high for hard CBMs, and moreover it appears to be anticorrelated with intervention performance and leakage.
-As such, we deem it unsuitable to measure leakage and interpretability.
+This score is meant to go beyond pair-wise interconcept leakage and estimate (generally subordinate) higher-order effects.
+As illustrated in Appendix \ref{App_NIS}, the NIS is generally non-vanishing and very high for hard CBMs, and moreover it appears to be anticorrelated with intervention performance and leakage, casting doubt on its suitability as a measure of leakage.